How to Find A Niche for Your Website [3 Easy Steps in 2022]

 - Bonus: If you are interested or passionate about the niche that's ideal, but not required.

-That's it, those 4 simple strategies are what I use to decide if I want to build an affiliate website around a topic or not.
+That's it, those 4 simple strategies are what I use to decide if I want to build an affiliate niche website around a topic or not.

+Step 1.
 Find Low Authority Sites in the Niche

 If every keyword you look at has high authority websites ranking, you should avoid that niche.

-If you are easily finding 10 or 20 keywords that have low authority sites ranking, that could be a great niche.
+On the other hand, if you are easily finding 10 or 20 keywords that have low authority sites ranking, that could be a great niche.

 Finding and Using Domain Authority